 Lawyers often utilize nonlawyer personnel, including secretaries, investigators, law student interns, and paraprofessionals.
 Such assistants, whether employees or independent contractors, act for the lawyer in rendition of the lawyer's professional services.
 A lawyer must give such assistants appropriate instruction and supervision concerning all ethical aspects of their employment.
-The measures employed in instructing and supervising nonlawyers should take account of the fact that they might not have legal training.
-[74]
+The measures employed in instructing and supervising nonlawyers should take account of the fact that they might not have legal training.^[73]

-California's new Rule 5.3 makes it clear that lawyers may use nonlawyer assistants with appropriate supervision.
+California's Rule 5.3 makes it clear that lawyers may use nonlawyer assistants with appropriate supervision.
 LAWCLERK aids, rather than undermines this rule.
-LAWCLERK's terms of service require all Attorneys to supervise Lawclerks in their duties.
+LAWCLERK's Terms of Service require all Hiring Attorneys to supervise Remote Associates in their duties.